Aili Mari Tripp

 Author

 My books are broadly comparative in tackling questions relating to why some countries do better than others in advancing women as political leaders and in promoting women’s rights.
 I bring the perspectives of different people I have interviewed into my writing, having lived and carried out extensive research in many countries across Africa from Uganda to Morocco.
-People say my writing is accessible, well-researched, and offers a deep understanding of the political, economic, and social dynamics that shape the lives of women around the world.

 Research Projects